chaseleif/km003c/README.md

 This was not observed for the voltage, but could apply to voltage or any of the signed integer types in the data.

-If you get some other unsigned int out of the data, you may need to account for this as I did for the amps:
+If you get some other signed int out of the data, *int rather than uint*, you may need to account for this as is done for amps in this script:
 ```python
     amps = c_int32(int.from_bytes(data[12:16], byteorder)).value / 1000000
     if amps < 0: amps = -amps